BuddyForms/BuddyForms-Pods/readme.txt

 Find all information under: https://themekraft.com/products/buddyforms-pods/

 == Changelog ==
+= 1.0.2 - 11 Feb 2020 =
+* Fixed the save issue.
+* Fixed the validation of the fields.
+* Added extra validation and code improvements.

 = 1.0.1 - 28 Jan 2020 =
 * Fixed the visibility of some Pods field.
 * Improved the Pods field validation.